-- Module: Shows objects belonging to current Workspace Module and group. - Task: Shows objects checked-out under the current Task. - Xref: Shows all objects referenced by a specified object. - Where Used: Shows all objects that reference a specified object. - Versions: Shows all versions of selected object. - Version Ancestry: Shows the ancestral lineage of selected object. - Object History View: Shows Workspace event history for a specified object.
+- Module: Shows objects belonging to current Workspace Module and group. - Task: Shows objects checked-out under the current Task. - Lab: Shows objects in the Lab under the current Task. - Xref: Shows all objects referenced by a specified object. - Where Used: Shows all objects that reference a specified object. - Versions: Shows all versions of selected object. - Version Ancestry: Shows the ancestral lineage of selected object. - Object History View: Shows Workspace event history for a specified object. - Backup View: Shows automatic backups for the selected object.

 The contents of the Tabletop Object Browse change based upon the selected view.
-If the

-Object Properties window (see Section 2.4, "Object Properties Window" [2-10]) is open, the contents of the window change as you select an object in the Object Browse.
+If the Object Properties window (see Section 2.4, "Object Properties Window" [2-12]) is open, the contents of the window change as you select an object in the Object Browse.